 While our country continues to be plagued with the opiate crisis, there exists another dangerous drug that is falling into the hands of our children at a rapid pace: synthetic marijuana.
 A harmful message is being sent to our younger generation as states pass the legalization of marijuana, offering it as a safe and harmless drug.
 Many parents are so overwhelmed by the vaping crisis that this one seems to be going unnoticed.

 The problem worsens when our young people believe synthetic marijuana is the same as natural marijuana, and this is not a good way to teach them about responsibility.
 They do not realize nothing could be further from the truth.
-Young people across the country are becoming critically ill and dying after using synthetic marijuana, even after their first time using it.
+Young people across the country are getting into trouble with the law, becoming critically ill and dying after using synthetic marijuana, even after their first time using it.

 Synthetic marijuana is commonly referred to as “Spice” or “K2” and is a mixture of herbs and spices.
 These spices have been sprayed with a synthetic compound chemically similar to THC, which is the psychoactive ingredient in marijuana.
 The chemical compounds typically include HU-210, HU-211, JWH-018, and JWH-073, but there are hundreds more as chemists “tweak” the formula in an attempt to stay ahead of the law.(1)